gegham1/log-parser/README.md

 #### Usage

-The expected usage section is kind of odd as this suppose to be a typescript project and storing transpiled .js files in VCS does not make sense.
+The expected usage section is kind of odd (tries to run js file) as this suppose to be a typescript project and storing transpiled .js files in VCS does not make sense.
 So, first project needs to be built to run
 ```bash
 #build
 npm run build